Introduction

 Ventricular Access

-• A localized entry point into the frontal horn of the lateral ventricle is anterior to the motor strip, commonly on the right side, to avoid the dominant hemisphere in most patients.
-Landmarks are 2-3 centimeters (cm) from the midline, which is approximately the mid-pupillary line.
-For insertion to be at least 1 cm anterior to the coronal suture, the target is approximately 11 cm posterior to the nasion.
-The ventricular catheter is then inserted perpendicular to the brain aiming toward the medial canthus of the ipsilateral eye in the medial plane and toward the external auditory meatus in the anterior-posterior plane.[13]
-CSF is typically obtained at a ventricular depth of <5 to 7 cm and may be at a depth of 3 to 4 cm in markedly dilated ventricles.
+The Kocher point provides access to the frontal horn of the lateral ventricle.
+This entry is located anterior to the motor strip, most commonly on the right side to avoid the dominant hemisphere in most patients.
+Surface landmarks place the insertion site 2 to 3 cm lateral to the midline, along the midpupillary line, and at least 1 cm anterior to the coronal suture, corresponding to approximately 11 cm posterior to the nasion.
+Catheter insertion is directed perpendicular to the cortical surface, aiming toward the medial canthus of the ipsilateral eye in the medial plane and the external auditory meatus in the anterior-posterior plane.[13]
+CSF is typically encountered at a ventricular depth of less than 5 to 7 cm, with a reduced depth of 3 to 4 cm in cases of significant ventricular dilation.

 Clinical Significance